sumnerevans/sumnerevans.com/content/posts/travel/2023-amsterdam-retreat/retreat/index.md

 entire platform.

 There is also a lot of optimism about what we will accomplish next.
-We are focusing on polishing our apps and scaling our backend so that we can start onboarding more and more people on our waitlist!
+We are focusing on polishing our apps and scaling our backend so that we can onboarding even more people from our waitlist!

 The next few months are going to be very exciting for Beeper.
 Since we've stabilized our app architectures, we are going to be able to focus on building